zhiachong/victorzhou.com/content/posts/2020-02-04-how-to-land-a-job-as-a-software-engineer.md

 ---

-### My Background
+# My Background

-#### Startup Experience
+## Startup Experience

 I had 3 years of experience as a full-stack engineer at a startup, mostly on building micro services and API development on AWS stack.
 The stack was heavily focused on PHP, NodeJS, AWS SQS as a message queue, Postgres for our database, and AWS S3 for long-term storage.

 I had neither prior professional experience nor internship experience and the job at the startup was my first “real” software engineering position.

-#### College
+## College

 I had a formal education in computer science — I graduated from a small, private Jesuit college in Washington state in 4 years with a bachelor’s degree in computer science.

 Looking back, I think it was a valuable experience to go to college, and if I were to do it again, I would still opt for a formal education over a coding bootcamp.
 You can watch my video here ([link](https://www.youtube.com/watch?v=FAWTELDDPbg&t=2s)) for a breakdown of a 4-year degree in computer science vs a coding bootcamp.

 I applied to over 30 different companies, interviewed with 15, rejected by 6, received offers from 6, declined 5 and accepted 1.

 Read [here](https://zhiachong.com/2018/12/19/how-i-landed-offers-from-microsoft-amazon-and-twitter-without-an-ivy-league-degree/) if you’re interested in how I landed offers from top-tier FAANG companies without an Ivy League Degree.

-If you’re counting, the math doesn’t line up perfectly because some companies ghosted after the onsite.

 ---

-### How I Prepared For Interviews
+# How I Prepared For Interviews

-#### Elements of Programming Interviews - a real treasure
+## Elements of Programming Interviews - a real treasure

 I spent the majority of my time on leetcode.com and a book called Elements of Programming Interviews.
 I also around 10% of my time browsing Youtube for systems design interviews, like Jack Gabbard ([link](https://www.youtube.com/watch?v=ZgdS0EUmn70&list=PL73KFetZlkJSZ9vTDSJ1swZhe6CIYkqTL)) and Gauran Sen ([link](https://www.youtube.com/channel/UCRPMAqdtSgd0Ipeef7iFsKw)).

-Another I liked was DailyCodingProblem.com, which sends a question a day to my email.
+Another I liked was [Daily Coding Problem.com](https://www.dailycodingproblem.com/zhiachong), which sends a question a day to my email with programming questions from top-tier tech companies.
+Use my coupon code [\_zhiachong](https://www.dailycodingproblem.com/zhiachong) for a discount!

-#### Time allocation
+## Time allocation

 My preparation time was around a month of _consistent, uninterrupted_ practice.
 It’s critical to have a consistent schedule.
 I used to go on coding spurts: 3 hours of hardcore coding and followed by a week of rest.
 I found that to be ineffective and I paid the heavy price of context switching multiple times.

-In total, I spent **about _3 hours a day on weekdays due to work, and 4 to 6 hours on weekends for a total of about ~20 hours a week_ for a month**.
+> In total, I spent **about _3 hours a day on weekdays due to work, and 4 to 6 hours on weekends for a total of about ~20 hours a week_ for a month**.

 I applied to Twitter through their job careers page.
 In hindsight, it might have been more effective to find a referral or recruiter on LinkedIn because that would most likely expedite the application process.